open-component-model/ocm/docs/reference/ocm_get.md

-## ocm get
+## ocm get &mdash; Get Information About Artefacts And Components

-Get information about artefacts and components

 ### Synopsis